ChartBoost/chartboost-mediation-android-adapter-reference/README.md

     > This operation may time out as deemed necessary by the Chartboost Mediation SDK.
 However, the partner SDK’s initialization attempt will not be canceled and may continue until completion.

     ```kotlin
-    /**
-     * Override this method to initialize the partner SDK so that it's ready to request and display ads.
-     *
-     * @param context The current Context.
-     * @param partnerConfiguration The necessary initialization data provided by Chartboost Mediation.
-     *
-     * @return Result.success(Unit) if the initialization was successful, Result.failure(Exception) otherwise.
-     */
     override suspend fun setUp(
         context: Context,
         partnerConfiguration: PartnerConfiguration